 Here,

-Depending on the language we are using, we will have access to some types of variables or others.
-On the other hand, there are languages with strict typing or languages with dynamic typing.
+Depending on the language we are using, we will have certain types of variables available.
+On the other hand, there are languages with strict typing and languages with dynamic typing.

-In many programming languages, a variable must be declared before use.
-This means notifying the compiler or interpreter “hey, I want to create this container with this name!”
+In many programming languages a variable must be declared before using it.
+This means telling the compiler or interpreter “hey, I want to create this container with this name!”

-Additionally, in typed languages, we must specify the data type that the variable can store.
+Additionally, in typed languages we must specify the type of data the variable can store.

-For example, in C# (strict typing) to create a text variable we would do.
+For example, in C# (strict typing) to create a variable of text type we would do.

 string myText = "an impressive text";

-In JavaScript (dynamic typing) we need to declare the variable, but it is not necessary to indicate its type.
+In JavaScript (dynamic typing) we need to declare the variable, but it’s not necessary to indicate its type.
 It would look like this.

 let myText = "an impressive text";

-On the other hand, in Python it is not necessary to declare the variable or indicate its type.
-So the syntax would look like this,
+On the other hand, in Python it is not necessary to declare the variable nor indicate its type.
+So the syntax would be like this,

 myText = "an impressive text"

-To change the content of a variable throughout the program, we simply need to assign it a new value.
-There is consensus on this, and in almost all languages the = operator is used.
+To change the content of a variable throughout the program, we simply have to assign it a new value.
+Here there is a consensus, and in almost all languages the = operator is used.

 Therefore, when the variable already exists, in C# to change its value we would do.